-When you consider a child’s learning style - kinesthetic learners (who require movement to learn) or tactile learners (who require hands-on learning) - these environments can be overwhelming.
-Often times, the children who can’t succeed in these classrooms are labelled dyslexic, ADD, and ADHD.
+When you consider a child’s learning style - kinesthetic learners (who require movement to learn) or tactile learners (who require hands-on learning) - classroom environments can be the biggest obstacle to learning.
+Very often, the children who can’t succeed in these classrooms are labelled ADD or ADHD.
 Could this be the case with your child?